tskit-dev/msprime/docs/pedigrees.md

 # Pedigrees

-Pedigrees describe parent-offspring relationships between individual organisms, and can be provided as input to contrain simulations of genetic ancestry (see the {ref}`sec_ancestry_models_fixed_pedigree` section for details).
+Pedigrees describe parent-offspring relationships between individuals, and can be provided as input to constrain simulations of genetic ancestry (see the {ref}`sec_ancestry_models_fixed_pedigree` section for details).
-In this section we describe the data structures used to encode pedigree data in msprime, and the utilities used to create input pedigrees.
+In this section we describe the data structures used to encode pedigrees in msprime, and the utilities used to create input pedigrees.

 :::{todo}
 This page is incomplete.
 Needs another pass through.